Green Procurement

 This classification process is planned to narrow down the scope of surveys of the supply chain for information on contained substances as much as possible, in order to reduce the burden on upstream businesses who are asked to participate in the survey.
 We ask that upstream businesses understand this point and cooperate with the survey.

-Here, the items listed in the classification table refer to chemical substances that are managed to be either one of the following through operational measures such as reinvestigation, investigation sites, or design changes.
+Here, (G) in the classification table means that the chemical substance is to be managed so that it becomes either (a) to (c) or (E) through operational measures such as reinvestigation, investigation target, or design change.

 As of November 2014, three types of phthalate esters, DBP, BBP, and DIBP, have been designated as restricted substances on the Candidate List, but these three types of plasticizers are not normally used in polyvinyl chloride for wire coating.

-On the other hand, DEHP is still used in many cable jackets and requires caution.
+On the other hand, DEHP is still used in many cable coatings and requires caution.

 2.3.
 Monitored substances